bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Graph-Data-Structure-Interview-Questions-At-A.md

 # Graph Data Structure Interview Questions At A Glance

-Because they’re just about the most important data structure there is.
+Because they're just about the most important data structure there is.

 ---

 ### Graph Data Structure Interview Questions At A Glance

-Because they’re just about the most important data structure there is.
+Because they're just about the most important data structure there is.

 <figure><img src="https://cdn-images-1.medium.com/max/800/0*D_VTiLB2q1sax7Dd.png" class="graf-image" /></figure>### Graphs